Sample Rhetorical Analysis Essay Ap Lang

 Before diving into analysis, it’s critical to fully grasp the prompt and the text you’re analyzing.
 The AP Lang rhetorical analysis prompt typically provides a passage from a speech, article, or literary work, followed by a question asking you to analyze the author’s rhetorical strategies.
 Here's one way to look at it: a prompt might ask: *“How does the author use rhetorical strategies to argue for or against a specific policy?

 To succeed, start by identifying the context of the text.
 Who is the author?
-What is their purpose?
-Who is the intended audience?
+Consider this: what is their purpose?
+Practically speaking, who is the intended audience?
 These elements form the foundation of your analysis.
-Here's one way to look at it: if the text is a political speech, the author’s purpose might be to persuade voters, while the audience could be the general public or a specific demographic That's the part that actually makes a difference..
+As an example, if the text is a political speech, the author’s purpose might be to persuade voters, while the audience could be the general public or a specific demographic Simple as that..

 Next, close-read the text.
-Look for key rhetorical devices such as metaphors, repetition, analogies, or shifts in tone.
+Plus, look for key rhetorical devices such as metaphors, repetition, analogies, or shifts in tone.
 Highlight these elements as you read, as they will serve as evidence for your analysis.
-Take this: a speaker might use anaphora (repetition of a phrase at the beginning of sentences) to underline a point, or a writer might employ a sarcastic tone to undermine an opposing argument Worth keeping that in mind..
+As an example, a speaker might use anaphora (repetition of a phrase at the beginning of sentences) to make clear a point, or a writer might employ a sarcastic tone to undermine an opposing argument Less friction, more output..

 Identifying Rhetorical Appeals: Ethos, Pathos, and Logos

 The core of a rhetorical analysis lies in identifying how the author uses ethos, pathos, and logos to persuade their audience.
-These three appeals, first outlined by Aristotle, are the building blocks of effective persuasion Simple, but easy to overlook..
+These three appeals, first outlined by Aristotle, are the building blocks of effective persuasion Easy to understand, harder to ignore.
+That's the whole idea..

 • Ethos refers to the author’s credibility or character.
 A speaker might establish ethos by citing expert opinions, using formal language, or referencing their own experiences.
 To give you an idea, a scientist discussing climate change might cite peer-reviewed studies to build trust.